apache/ambari-website/versioned_docs/version-2.7.6/ambari-dev/releasing-ambari.md

 Create a branch for a release using branch-X.Y (ex: branch-2.1) as the name of the branch.

-Note: Going forward, we should be creating branch-{majorVersion}.{minorVersion), so that the same branch can be used for maintenance releases.
+Note: Going forward, we should be creating branch-{majorVersion}.{minorVersion}, so that the same branch can be used for maintenance releases.

 **Checkout the release branch**